jonase/eastwood/README.md

 a wrong namespace is easy to create by copying a Clojure file and editing it, forgetting to edit the namespace.

-(This behavior was verified as of Leiningen version 2.5.0)

 ### `:non-clojure-file`

 #### Files that will not be linted because they are not Clojure source files

-New in Eastwood version 0.2.0

 This linter is disabled by default, because it warns even about ClojureScript and Java source files it finds, and these are relatively